nicksherron/bashhub-server/README.md

 ## Why?
 I love the idea behind bashhub.
 Having my shell history centralized and queryable from various systems whether it be my home computer or from an ssh session on a server is great.
-However, even with encryption, I was weary of sending my shell commands to a third-party server, so bashhub-server was created.
+However, even with encryption, I was a little leary of sending my shell commands to a third-party server, so bashhub-server was created.

 ## Installation